 Recommended Dosage Of Caffeine

-Caffeine, with its taste and neuropsychiatric effects, has claimed a prominent place in our lives.
-Chocolates or the morning beverage—it’s almost impossible to avoid this addictive drug.
+Caffeine, with its taste and neuropsychiatric effectsi XRefers to effects, like increased alertness, sleeplessness, and anxiety, that may affect behavior and cognition. , has claimed a prominent place in our lives.
+Whether it is in chocolates or your morning beverage, it is almost impossible to avoid it.
 But there’s an important question we need to consider – how much of caffeine is too much?

 Caffeine is a drug.
 Just like other allopathic drugs, caffeine can also affect people differently.
 Always remember that any pre-existing medical condition can add to the negative effects of caffeine.
-Thus knowing our body condition, medical history, and daily intake can help us fight it successfully.
+Thus, to avoid the side effects of caffeine, knowing the condition of your body, medical history, and daily intake is important.
 In fact, half the troubles associated with this drug can be diminished by keeping a tab on the quantity consumed daily.

-A healthy adult can consume up to 400 mg (about 4 cups of coffee, or 10 cans of aerated caffeinated drinks) of caffeine daily without worrying about the side-effects.
-However, this upper limit is highly dependent on your present health condition and other allopathic treatments you are taking.
+A healthy adult can consume up to 400 mg (about 4 cups of coffee, or 10 cans of aerated caffeinated drinks) of caffeine daily without worrying about the side effects (24).
+However, this upper limit is highly dependent on your present health condition and other medications you are on.

-Caffeine should be avoided by children under the age of five, and teenagers and young adults should not go for more than 100 mg of caffeine on a daily basis.
+Children under the age of five should avoid caffeine.
+Teenagers and young adults should not go for more than 100 mg of caffeine daily.

 What are the different ways to reduce caffeine intake?